zumasys/docs/site/jbase/connectivity/jbase-remote-connectivity-server-(jrcs)/README.md

 ## Structure of jBASE Remote Server

 jBASE Remote Server is the central component of the remote connectivity architecture.
-It is a program executing as a UNIX daemon, or as a service on Windows NT-based hosts.
+It is a program executing as a UNIX daemon, or as a service on Windows-based hosts.
 The server interfaces with jBASE via the jBC library, the component used by native jBASE executables to run jBC programs.
 Due to the fact that jBC code is pre-compiled into C/C++ by the jBC compiler, the jBC library is a C-based interface and results in very low overhead.

 jBASE Remote Server consists of a listener process (reactor), which listens for new client connections, and server proxy processes responsible for servicing client requests.
 The listener process is also responsible for clean-up of dead connections and client sessions which have timed out.
 All communication is handled via a TCP/IP and XML layer, and proxy processes are spawned dynamically upon client connection.